 Where To Eat

-La Playita is one of my absolute favourite restaurants that I have come across on my travels.
+This is one of my absolute favourite restaurants that I have come across on my travels.
 Set on the turquoise lagoon under the shade of trees, the setting itself is the perfect spot to escape the heat and have some chilled afternoon drinks.
-Go for a swim or relax on the hammocks, watch the sunset, listen to the music and stay until dinner.
+Go here for a swim or relax on the hammocks.
+Watch the sunset, listen to the music and stay until dinner.
 I can’t recommend this place enough.

 When it comes to the menu, the food has a modern take on classic Mexican dishes and serves quality Argentine-Mexican flavours, seafood, pizzas, burgers, juices and smoothies, along with cocktails, draft beer and wines.
 Among our favourites were the creamy seafood pasta, coconut ceviche, vegetable stack and the ‘Los Tikis’ shrimp burger.

-El Manati looks like the entrance to a shop.
-A large space has been transformed into an art gallery, selling everything from clothing, books, fair trade items and hand crafted treasures.
+This large space has been transformed into an art gallery.
+It sells everything from clothing, books, fair trade items and hand crafted treasures.
 Out the back in the garden there are tables and chairs to enjoy a healthy breakfast, lunch or some fresh smoothies from local produce.
 El Manati has a hipster vibe which seems totally out of place in the town, but is a quirky spot worth a visit and a great hangout for the artistic.